sct/overseerr/docs/using-overseerr/notifications/telegram.md

 ### Bot Username (optional)

-If this value is configured, a link will be displayed in notification user settings to allow users to easily start a conversation with your bot.
+If this value is configured, users will be able to start a chat with your bot and configure their own personal notifications.

-This username should end with `_bot`, and the `@` prefix should be omitted.
+The bot username should end with `_bot`, and the `@` prefix should be omitted.

 ### Bot Authentication Token